mriphysics/FastSafeDesign/README.md

 $$

 where $\ddot{r}$ is determined by solving the quadratic equation as slew is assumed to be the limiting factor.
-**Note that the quadratic equation solved to find $\ddot{r}$$ returns two solutions.
+**Note that the quadratic equation solved to find $\ddot{r}$ returns two solutions.
 The smallest corresponds to a decrease in radial velocity and therefore gradient amplitude and is the one that should be used here:**

 $$
 g_{min} = \dfrac{\dot{r}+\ddot{r}T}{\gamma}\sqrt{1+\left(\dfrac{2\pi{}F\left(r+\dot{r}T+\ddot{r}T^2\right)}{N}\right)^2}